bambinos/bambi/docs/getting_started.rst

     # Initialize model
     model = Model(data)

-    # Continuous fixed effect (in this case, a binary indicator);
+    # Continuous fixed effect (in this case, a binary indicator); will also add intercept
-    # will also add intercept automatically unless it is explicitly
+    automatically unless it is explicitly suppressed.
-    # supppressed.
     model.add('condition')

     # Categorical fixed effect, setting a narrow prior.
-We explicitly
+We explicitly name the columns that should
-    # name the columns that should be interpreted as categoricals.
+    # be interpreted as categorical.
-    # Note that if age_group is already represented as a categorical
-    # variable in the DataFrame, the categorical argument is
+    # Note that if age_group is already represented as a categorical variable in the DataFrame, the
-    # unnecessary.
-But it's good practice to be explicit about what
+    # categorical argument is unnecessary.
+But it's good practice to be explicit about what the
-    # the categorical variables are, as users sometimes inadvertently
-    # pass numeric columns that are intended to be treated as
+    # categorical variables are, as users sometimes inadvertently pass numeric columns that are
-    # categorical variables, and Bambi has no way of knowing this.
+    # intended to be treated as categorical variables, and Bambi has no way of knowing this.
     model.add(
         'age_group',
         categorical=['age_group'],